Recently, ArtsHub looked at the need for monetising digital content in the wake of the digital pivot that organisations have been forced to make.

 It was an urgent need identified by a panel of leaders at the recent Australian Academy of Humanities Symposium – At the Crossroad?
-Australia’s Cultural Future – presented this month in Canberra.
+Australia’s Cultural Future – presented in Canberra.

 Read: Are we funding this digital pivot the right way?